godfrey0/resume-1/README.md

 - Executive Program, SOLTAM Systems, Haifa, Israel 1976 -
 BOND
-- an award granted by the Government of the Republic of Singapore
+- an award granted by the Government of the Republic of Singapore for
-- - for Course of Study granted to the Government by Tel Aviv, Israel
+- - Course of Study granted to the Government by Tel Aviv, Israel with
-- - - with 6-years scholarship bond
+- - 6-years scholarship bond
 -

 AWARDS